2020 Standards and Implementation Procedures for the Certificate of Clinical Competence in Speech-Language Pathology

 Standard VII-B: Clinical Fellowship Mentorship

 The Clinical Fellow must receive ongoing mentoring and formal evaluations by the CF mentor.
-Mentorship must be provided by a clinician who holds the CCC-SLP, who has the equivalent of a minimum of 9 months of full-time clinical experience, and who has completed a minimum of 2 hours of professional development/continuing education in clinical instruction/supervision after being awarded the CCC-SLP.
+Mentorship must be provided by a clinician who holds the CCC-SLP and who, after earning the CCC-SLP, has completed (1) a minimum of 9 months of full-time clinical experience, and (2) a minimum of 2 hours of professional development/continuing education in clinical instruction/supervision.

 Implementation: Effective January 1, 2020, CF mentors for ASHA certification